rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 It's worth noting that using raw strings could be useful when you need to include special characters such as backslashes in a string without having them to be interpreted by the Python interpreter, like in regular expressions, file paths or when the string contains escape sequences that you want to keep as-is.

-### Question 22

-- if string = "abcdcdc" and substring = "cdc" then find number of times substring present in string
+## 22 if string = "abcdcdc" and substring = "cdc" then find number of times substring present in string

-You can use the str.count() method to find the number of times a substring appears in a string, including overlapping occurrences.
+Ans: You can use the str.count() method to find the number of times a substring appears in a string, including overlapping occurrences.

 ```python
 string = "abcdcdc"